emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/xcc-receipts.md

     arg_1: "arg_1",
   },
   5_000_000_000_000, // gas to attach
-  u128.Zero // yocto Axion to attach
+  u128.Zero // yocto Fermi to attach
 )
   // When the cross contract call from A to B finishes the my_callback method is triggered.
   // Since my_callback is a callback, it will have access to the returned data from B